nazime1/Principles-of-Software/docs/patterns.md

 ### Composite

-The **Composite** design pattern <span style="color:blue;">allows developers to compose objects into tree structures to represent part-whole hierarchies</span>.
+The **Composite** design pattern <span style="color:#0091ff;">allows developers to compose objects into tree structures to represent part-whole hierarchies</span>.
 Composite lets clients treat individual objects and compositions of objects uniformly by assembling groups of objects with the same signature.
 Consider the `TeaBags.java` example once again, with the composite of all tea bags being `TinOfTeaBags.java`:

     import java.util.LinkedList;
     import java.util.ListIterator;